The 2017 Barnstaple Fair Ceremony will take place on Wednesday, 13th September 2017

 Town Clerk Will Austin said “I want to congratulate the Barnstaple Fair Heritage Society on their work this year bring the history of Barnstaple Fair to the local community with a string of wonderful events and activities.
 With the current Fair site being looked at for redevelopment, the Town Council is keen to see the whole town engaged in finding the right alternative venue if one is needed, and the events this summer have certainly helped in that respect.”

-This Thursday morning event proved as popular as ever with many children and adults with physical and learning disabilities attending the Special Fair.
+The event proved as popular as ever this year with many children and adults with physical and learning disabilities attending the Special Fair.

 The annual event is made possible by the Showmen’s Guild and organised by the Town Council.